 The layout on site changed a little from the VR as Rob & Helen wanted a bigger bathroom so in liaison with the builder the layout was altered and the boiler moved downstairs, directly under where it had been upstairs.
 The end cupboard then became Laura’s stacked washing machine / tumble dryer area, the section in the middle before the stairs became the downstairs WC and the section actually under the stairs became the cloakroom and shoe storage area.

-Here’s something else which didn’t make the cut – the fabulous Divine Savages wallpaper in the lav.
-The colour way is Nocturnal Faunication – absolutely spectacular and a delight to hang.
+Here’s something else which didn’t make the cut – the fabulous Divine Savages wallpaper in the downstairs loo.
+The colour way chosen was Nocturnal Faunication – absolutely spectacular and a delight to hang.
 OK, maybe hanging it in the dark and getting all the leopards to march up on a full 360* four wall space was less than delightful… but we did it!

-For a woman who claimed not to be very brave, Helen sure made some boss choices when presented with options 😉
+For a woman who claimed not to be very brave, Helen sure made some bossing it choices when I presented with options 😉

 The Brass Splashback